2017 New York City truck attack: Attack

 At 2:06 p.m.
 EDT on October 31, 2017, a man rented a pickup truck at a Home Depot in Passaic, New Jersey.
 At 2:43 p.m., he crossed the George Washington Bridge and entered Manhattan, proceeding south down the West Side Highway.
 At 3:04 p.m. at Houston Street near Pier 40, he swerved right into the Hudson River Greenway, a protected bike lane of Hudson River Park that runs parallel to West Street.
 As Saipov drove onto the bike lane, his truck was driving approx. 31 mph.
 Just moments after driving onto the bike path, he fatally struck a female Belgian tourist who was biking with her mother and sister.
 He then struck three out of four members of a different Belgian family who were biking just ahead of the first family.
-The three family members struck would survive, with the mother having to get her legs amputated.
+The three family members struck would survive, though the mother would later undergo a double amputation of her legs due to injuries resulting from the collision.

 He encountered another female bicyclist but barely missed her.
-Just after missing, he struck another female bicyclist and left her severely injured.
-The next set of victims were 10 Argentinian tourists bicycling down the lane in two columns of five.
-Saipov struck all 10 people, killing each person on the left column while leaving those on the right with injuries.
-After killing the Argentinian tourists, he sideswiped a female bicyclist who was biking north.
-She witnessed the Argentinian tourists being struck and tried to get out of the path of the truck.
-She was left with a broken foot and several other minor injuries.
-At this point, Saipov was reaching speeds of 57 mph.
-The next person struck was a man from New Jersey who was riding a Citi bike during his break from work.
-He was run over fatally with the truck.
-Just after running over the man from New Jersey, Saipov swerved and struck a teacher from Stuyvesant High School who was about to enter the lane on a Citi bike.
+He subsequently struck another female bicyclist and left her severely injured.
+The next set of victims were 10 Argentinian tourists bicycling down the lane in two columns of five cyclists each.
+Saipov struck all 10 people, killing all five cyclists in the left column and injuring the five cyclists in the right column.
+He then sideswiped a female bicyclist who was cycling northward.
+She witnessed the Argentinian tourists being struck and tried to get out of the path of the truck, but nonetheless suffered a broken foot and several other minor injuries.
+At this point, Saipov accelerated to a speed of 57 mph.
+His next victim was a man from New Jersey who was riding a Citi bike during his work break and was fatally run over.
+Just after killing the man from New Jersey, Saipov swerved and struck a male teacher from Stuyvesant High School who was about to enter the lane on a Citi bike.
 He was thrown into the air and suffered minor injuries.
-Just ahead of the teacher, the man fatally struck a final bicyclist, throwing his body into the air.
-In total, Saipov killed eight people and wounded 11 other cyclists on the 1 mi stretch.
+Just ahead of the teacher, Saipov fatally struck a final bicyclist, whose body was violently thrown into the air.
+In total, Saipov killed eight people and wounded 11 other cyclists on the aforementioned 1 mi portion of the trail.